Negative result about the construction of genuinely entangled subspaces from unextendible product bases: Introduction

 \section{Introduction}

-Unextendible product bases (UPBs), that is incomplete sets of orthogonal product vectors, such that no other product vector orthogonal to their span exists, is a very important notion of quantum information theory \cite{upb,big-upb}.
-While being significant from a purely mathematical standpoint, UPBs are also related to several problems with more practical implications.
-For example, they provide examples of sets of product vectors, which cannot be distinguished with local operations and classical communication (LOCC), so-called nonlocality without entanglement phenomenon \cite{without-entanglement}.
-Also, by the very definition, they give rise to constructions of completely entangled subspaces (CESs) \cite{Parthasarathy,Bhat,WalgateScott}, that is subspaces void of product vectors.
-Importantly, mixed states supported on such subspaces, which are necessarily entangled, have positive partial transposition (PPT) across any partition \cite{upb} and thus are indistillable, or, in other words, bound entangled (BE) \cite{PH,H3}.
+Unextendible product bases (UPBs), that is, incomplete sets of orthogonal product vectors, such that no other product vector orthogonal to their span exists, are a very important notion of quantum information theory \cite{upb,big-upb,upb-comment}.
+While being significant from a purely mathematical standpoint, UPBs are also related to a variety of problems with more practical implications.
+For example, they provide examples of sets of product vectors which cannot be distinguished with local operations and classical communication, the so-called nonlocality without entanglement phenomenon \cite{without-entanglement}.
+Also, by the very definition, they give rise to constructions of completely entangled subspaces (CESs) \cite{Parthasarathy,Bhat,WalgateScott}, that is, subspaces void of product vectors.
+Importantly, mixed states supported on such subspaces, which are necessarily entangled, have positive partial transposition (PPT) across any partition \cite{upb} and thus are indistillable or, in other words, bound entangled (BE) \cite{PH,H3}.

 Much effort has thus been put into finding and characterizing UPBs in different bipartite and multipartite setups (a largely incomplete list of works includes, e.g., \cite{alon-lovasz,feng, djokovic,johnston-qubits,min-upb-johnston,3x4,large-upb}).
-However, all those attempts did not care about the type of entanglement of entangled states in the orthocomplement of a UPB.
-In \cite{upb-to-ges} we have thus posed a problem whether it is possible to construct multipartite genuinely unextendible product bases (GUPBs), that is UPBs which are unextendible in a stronger sense -- even with a biproduct vector (i.e., a vector product across a bipartition).
-This amounts to asking about a construction of genuinely entangled subspaces (GESs) -- subspaces composed only of genuinely multiparty entangled (GME) states -- from UPBs.
-While there has been progress in constructing GESs \cite{Agrawal, ent-ges,approach,stabilizerGES,antipin,antipin-diagrammatic}, with a very recent result solving the problem in full generality \cite{universal-ges}, the problem of deciding (non)existence of GUPBs has remained basically unexplored (albeit see \cite{4x4}) and open.
+However, all those attempts were not concerned about the type of entanglement of entangled states in the orthocomplement of a UPB.
+In \cite{upb-to-ges} we thus posed a problem whether it is possible to construct multipartite genuinely unextendible product bases (GUPBs), that is UPBs which are unextendible in a stronger sense, even with a biproduct vector (i.e., a vector product across a bipartition).
+This amounts to asking about the construction of genuinely entangled subspaces (GESs), i.e., subspaces composed only of genuinely multiparty entangled (GME) states \cite{upb-to-ges,cubitt} (see also \cite{Parthasarathy}), from UPBs.
+While there has been progress in constructing GESs \cite{Agrawal, ent-ges,approach,stabilizerGES,antipin,antipin-diagrammatic}, with a very recent result solving the problem in full generality \cite{universal-ges}, the problem of determining the (non)existence of GUPBs has remained basically unexplored (albeit see \cite{4x4}) and open.